Atlanta Center highlights hidden victims of fake news

 For Immediate release: Hidden Victims identified

 (ACPA-Atlanta) For years failing and lazy students have relied on plagiarism to complete term papers.
-Tried and tested cheating techniques guaranteed success to the study-challenged many of whom went on to successful careers in industry thanks to their creativity.
+Tried and tested cheating techniques guaranteed success to the study-challenged, many of whom went on to successful careers in industry and banking, thanks to their creativity.

 But with the advent of extensive fake news on the Internet and television, well meaning plagiarizers are being caught off guard.
-One forlorn student admitted "It's just too easy to steal someone else's ideas and then find out after you submitted your paper that it was all a lie.
-It isn't fair".
+One forlorn student admitted, "it's just too easy to steal someone else's ideas and then find out after you submitted your paper that it was all an Internet lie.
+It isn't fair."

-Guinness undrunk- innocent victim of diligent students Center analysis indicated that these fake news victims are being forced to do better and more thorough research and have less time to devote to drinking, partying and general goofing-off.
+Guinness undrunk- innocent victim of diligent students Research indicates that these fake news victims are being forced to do better and more thorough research and have less time to devote to drinking, partying and general goofing-off.
 The Center data also demonstrated that students who become more focused on means rather than results, will be severely challenged when they go into corporate life.
+"It's the quarterly result that counts, not how you get there," said one corporate recruiter.

 End press release www.satireandcomment.com